How to develop antibiotic guidelines and policies

 The policy should contain antibiotics for general use, reserved and restricted antibiotics; recommendations for principles of antimicrobial stewardship, alternatives for antibiotic use in case of allergy, guidance for intravenous to oral switch etc. The treatment guideline should provide information on the syndrome/diseased e.g pneumonia; type of clinical setting – Outpatient clinics, Inpatient units, ICU setting; when to switch from IV to oral and criteria for the diagnosis of infection/syndrome.
 The guideline and policy should be simple, clear, relevant to local clinical conditions, applicable to day to day practice and available in acceptable formats.

-The antibiotic policy and guidelines are living documents and therefore should be reviewed at periodic intervals.
+The antibiotic policy and guidelines are living documents and therefore should be reviewed at regular intervals.
 They should be updated according to current medical knowledge, clinical practice and local circumstances.

 Here is an example of an antibiotic policy from the UK: